 Once recharged, cross over the main road from the Swan and turn left onto the paved path following the main road.
 Keep on the path until you come to a road sign with a foot path sign on it pointing right.
 Turn right, keep left of the garage down a thin path to a style.
 In the field head diagonally across the field where you will meet a style which will lead you out on to the lane.
 Walk approx. 100 m to where you came out of the wood before the Sugar Loaf.
 Go through the stone entrance and turn immediately left and follow the stone wall until you get to a car park.
 The stone wall was commissioned by Fuller and said to provide work when unemployment was rife.

 - At this point you can either opt to walk up to the lane to the Observatory and Obelisk (the Needle as know by the locals) or continue through the wood.
 If you choose to see the Observatory and needle, take a right out of the carpark onto the lane, then veer left up the lane to the Observatory.
 Follow this lane to the T Junction and you will see the Needle through the trees.
 Sadly there is no access to get close, but you get a good glimpse of it from the road.
 The Needle is built on the 2nd highest point of Sussex, its not know why it was built but stories suggest it was built to celebrate Wellington’s Victory over Napoleon in 1815 and to keep the villagers in work.
 From the triangle head right back down the road towards Brightling where you can enjoy views across to the North Downs.
-Take a left into the field and follow the stone wall on your left to the style into the churchyard.
+As you enter the village, take a left into the church yard.